telerik/maui-docs/knowledge-base/customize-appointment-display-dot-net-maui-scheduler.md

 }
 ```

-This approach allows you to customize the appearance of appointments in Telerik UI for .NET MAUI Scheduler to include a colored dot, similar to the previous Xamarin implementation.
+This approach allows you to customize the appearance of appointments in the Telerik UI for .NET MAUI Scheduler to include a colored dot, similar to the previous Xamarin implementation.

 ## See Also